 I get emails from my readers often asking about games for seniors, so I thought I’d put together a little section here with Halloween games that would work well for senior citizens!
 Any of the printable Halloween games (Scattergories, Movie Trivia, etc.) above would work as well!

-A friendly Halloween version of the popular game show Family Feud – teams compete to see if they can guess which answers are the most popular to win points.
-Get the printables and questions/answers from Pam’s Party Printables here.
+A Halloween version of the popular game show Family Feud – teams compete to see if they can guess which answers are the most popular to win points.
+Get the printables and Family feud questions and answers here.

 Guess How Many Candy Corn?